wordaligned/advent-of-code/README.md

 examples.
 C++14 is more convenient for handling coordinate pairs than C++98 was.
 I find it easier to write C++ than `bash`.

+I used lambdas for the second part, more to practice using them than because it was the easiest thing to do.
+You can't use `auto` everwhere, it seems, but `std::function` fills the gaps.

 [1]: http://adventofcode.com/day/1
 [2]: http://adventofcode.com/day/2
 [3]: http://adventofcode.com/day/3